weaker098/AI-WEBUI-and-MEMORY/README.md

 - What happened
 - What you expected to happen

-I can't guarantee a fix but I'll look at it when I'm not being lazy 😭
+I can't guarantee a fix but I'll look at it when I'm not being lazy.

 ---